hardianlawi/ml-design-docs/README.md

 How will you incorporate human intervention into your ML system (e.g., product/customer exclusion lists)?

+### 5.6.
+Feedback Loop

+Does the model need to be retrained to stay fresh?
+Where and how would this data be generated?

 ## 6. Implementation

 ### 6.1.
 High-level design